 “We know a lot more about their lives as two human beings than we did,” Prof Gribben said.

-“For instance, John was hopeless with women and had a disastrous marriage in the second half of his life, whereas Charles had one of the happiest marriages that we read about in the 18th century.
+“For instance, John had a disastrous marriage in the second half of his life, whereas Charles had one of the happiest marriages that we read about in the 18th century.

 “They were extraordinary men both of them.”